eMC - trusted, up to date and comprehensive information about medicines

 6.5 Nature and contents of container

-5 mg in a 1.5 ml of solution in a cartridge (Type I glass) closed at the bottom with a rubber stopper (Type I rubber closures) shaped as a plunger and at the top with a laminated rubber stopper (Type I rubber closures) shaped as a disc and sealed with an aluminium cap.
-The aluminium cap is sealed with a coloured cap (orange).
-Pack sizes of 1 and 3 cartridges and a multipack with 5 x 1 cartridges.
+Norditropin FlexPro 5 mg/1.5 ml is a multidose disposable pre-filled pen, which consists of a cartridge (Type I colourless glass) permanently sealed in a pen-injector made of plastic components and metal springs.
+The cartridge is closed at the bottom with a rubber stopper (Type I rubber closures) shaped as a plunger and at the top with a laminated rubber stopper (Type I rubber closures) shaped as a disc and sealed with an aluminium cap.
+The push button on the pen-injector is coloured orange.
+Pack sizes of 1 pre-filled pen and a multipack with 5 x 1 pre-filled pens.
+Not all pack sizes may be marketed.

-10 mg in a 1.5 ml of solution in a cartridge (Type I glass) closed at the bottom with a rubber stopper (Type I rubber closures) shaped as a plunger and at the top with a laminated rubber stopper (Type I rubber closures) shaped as a disc and sealed with an aluminium cap.
-The aluminium cap is sealed with a coloured cap (blue).
-Pack sizes of 1 and 3 cartridges and a multipack with 5 x 1 cartridges.
+Norditropin FlexPro 10 mg/1.5 ml is a multidose disposable pre-filled pen, which consists of a cartridge (Type I colourless glass) permanently sealed in a pen-injector made of plastic components and metal springs.
+The cartridge is closed at the bottom with a rubber stopper (Type I rubber closures) shaped as a plunger and at the top with a laminated rubber stopper (Type I rubber closures) shaped as a disc and sealed with an aluminium cap.
+The push button on the pen-injector is coloured blue.
+Pack sizes of 1 pre-filled pen and a multipack with 5 x 1 pre-filled pens.
+Not all pack sizes may be marketed.

-Norditropin NordiFlex 15 mg/1.5 ml. is a multi-dose disposable pre-filled pen, which consists in a cartridge (Type I colourless glass) permanently sealed in a plastic pen-injector.
+Norditropin FlexPro 15 mg/1.5 ml is a multidose disposable pre-filled pen, which consists of a cartridge (Type I colourless glass) permanently sealed in a pen-injector made of plastic components and metal springs.
 The cartridge is closed at the bottom with a rubber stopper (Type I rubber closures) shaped as a plunger and at the top with a laminated rubber stopper (Type I rubber closures) shaped as a disc and sealed with an aluminium cap.
 The push button on the pen-injector is coloured green.
-Pack sizes of 1, 5 and 10.
+Pack sizes of 1 pre-filled pen and a multipack with 5 x 1 pre-filled pens.
 Not all pack sizes may be marketed.

-The pre-filled pen is packed in a carton
+The pre-filled pen is packed in a carton.

 6.6 Special precautions for disposal and other handling

-To ensure proper dosing and avoid injection of air, check the flow (prime) before the first injection.
-A dose is dialled by turning the scale drum, until the desired dose appears at the window of the housing.
-If the wrong dose is dialled, the dose can be corrected by turning the scale drum the opposite way.
+To ensure proper dosing and avoid injection of air, check the growth hormone flow before the first injection.
+Do not use Norditropin FlexPro if a drop of growth hormone does not appear at the needle tip.
+A dose is selected by turning the dose selector, until the desired dose appears at the window of the housing.
+If the wrong dose is selected, the dose can be corrected by turning the dose selector the opposite way.
 The push button is pressed to inject the dose.

 Novo Nordisk Limited